mwbowers/mwbowers.github.io/reference/host-services/job-class-override-file-method2.md

 ---
 title: Job.OverrideFile Method(string,OverrideOptions,object,OverrideScope)

-Id: amfJobClassOverrideFileMethod2
-TocParent: amfJobClassOverrideFileMethods
-TocOrder: 20

-keywords: FileOverrideOptionMismatch
-keywords: enumerations [ASNA.Monarch], OverrideOptions, used by
-keywords: OverrideOptions enumeration, used by
-keywords: enumerations [ASNA.Monarch], OverrideScope, used by
-keywords: OverrideScope enumeration, used by

 ---

 This method provides Job file override options within Monarch for the specified level of scope.